-Ships: Celebrity Edge and Apex
+Ships: Celebrity Edge, Apex, Beyond, and Ascent

 Another space on Celebrity Edge that probably intrigued the entirety of the cruise media when it was first announced is a three-story multipurpose indoor space called Eden.
 The light-filled lounge is flanked by floor-to-ceiling windows, as well as plant life in just about every corner.

 Eden takes on many forms and has many functions, depending on the time of day.
 Not only is it a lounge with many conversation areas for intimate gatherings, but it’s also a restaurant… and a bar… and a performance venue.
 During breakfast and lunch, the Eden Café is open for business, serving up light bites.
 For dinner, the Eden Restaurant offers a nature-inspired menu with uniquely presented dishes.
 Off to the side, the Eden Bar features a multi-story “Library of Plants,” filled with edible plants and herbs that are used in the handcrafted cocktails on the menu.

 READ MORE: 5 Best Cruise Lines for Adults

 Ships: Celebrity Solstice, Eclipse, Equinox, Reflection, and Silhouette

 If you haven’t figured out by now, Celebrity Cruises is big on natural spaces filled with living greenery.
 An older example of this is the Lawn Club, which can be found on five of the line’s ships.
 The upper sundeck features — you guessed it — a real grass lawn.
 It’s perfect for playing lawn games, having your own little picnic, or catching some live music.

 On Celebrity Silhouette and Reflection, you’ll also find the Lawn Club Grill there, which serves up hearty barbecue fare in the open air.

 5. Living Walls — Crystal Cruises